Purdue-CS193/lab-1-sanskriti-motwani/index.md

 ## Welcome to GitHub Pages
+# Sanskriti's first CS193 LAB

+## Things I like about CS193:)
+-it has lab sessions
+-it helps you understand basic things you might need as a CS student that are not taught in class

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.